IndigoUnited/automaton/README.md

         options.dir3 = 'united';
     },

-    // this is also optional,
+    // This is also optional,
     // but useful if you want the automaton
     // to automatically check for required options,
     // and some additional features, check below
     options: {
         dir1: {
-            // option description is not mandatory
+            // Option description is not mandatory
             description : 'The name of the folder ' +
                           'that will hold ' +
                           'all the subfolders'
         },
         dir2: {
-            // this option will not be required,
+            // This option will not be required,
-            // since it has a default value
+            // since it has a default value.
+            // Check the second subtask.
             'default': 'automaton'
+        },
+        // This option is used below, for skipping
+        // subtasks.
+        run_all: {
+            'default': false
         }
     },

-    // a list of subtasks that will run
+    // A list of subtasks that will run
     // when the example_task runs
     tasks: [
         {